 Try these fixes:

-Here are 7 fixes proved to help many players solve the Baldur’s Gate 3 crashing issue.
+Here are 7 fixes that helped many players solve the Baldur’s Gate 3 crashing issue.
 You don’t have to try them all.
 Simply work from the top down until you find the one that does the trick.

 - Check the minimum requirements of Baldur’s Gate 3